-A thick layer of snow crunched underfoot and tiny snowflakes swirled above our heads around a skyline filled with Gothic church towers, turrets and stone fortresses.
+A thick layer of snow crunched underfoot and tiny snowflakes swirled around a skyline filled with Gothic church towers and castle turrets.
 Arriving in Tallinn was like walking into a wintry fairytale.
-Europe’s best preserved medieval city is a beauty at any time of year, but in the short, cold days of winter, the snow adds an extra touch of magic.
-In summer you run the gauntlet of stag parties drawn in by cheap beer and budget flights.
-But in winter the narrow cobbled streets that take you past grand merchants houses, medieval walls and hidden courtyards are almost deserted.
+Europe’s best preserved medieval city is a beauty at any time of year, but in the short, cold days of winter, snow adds an extra touch of magic.
+In summer it’s a favourite for stag parties drawn in by cheap beer and budget flights.
+But in Tallinn in winter its narrow cobbled streets, grand merchants houses, medieval walls and hidden courtyards are almost deserted.

 Read more: What to pack for a snowy winter city break